Some say the best white paper writers are generalists who can write about any topic under the sun.

-They’ll tell you they can sift through what’s important and what’s not and then explain things in a reader-friendly way.
+They’ll say they can sift through what’s important and what’s not and explain things in a reader-friendly way.

 That White Paper Guy (Gordon Graham) is a generalist who has written on dozens of topics.
 But someone with his breadth of experience is rare.